R2Northstar/NorthstarBlog/_posts/2024-01-08-parkour-tournament.md

 I also spend lots of (probably more than I should) time on World of Warcraft, which latest expansion, named Dragonflight, released a similar feature dubbed ["Dragonriding races"](https://www.youtube.com/watch?v=7Gr4rZXPw6w).

-At some point, I thought: "that would be a great mod idea for Northstar!".
+At some point, I thought: "That would be a great mod idea for Northstar!".
 I would call it *"Parkour"*.

 <img src="https://j.gifs.com/zKxZPy.gif" />